 Her films have screened at Sundance, Cannes Critics’ Week, and SXSW.
 She has made narrative films and documentaries with Jimmy Kimmel, Sarah Silverman, Cheech Marin, Jeri Ryan, and Jim O’Heir.

-She co-founded Productive Playhouse, an educational production company and AI data service, and Oasis Trilingual Community School, a trilingual elementary school.
-At Oasis, she was the school’s principal and film teacher, integrating storytelling, global culture, and creativity into education.
+She co-founded Productive Playhouse, an educational production company and AI data service.
+Tamara also founded Oasis Trilingual Community School, a trilingual elementary school where she served as the school’s principal and film teacher, integrating storytelling, global culture, and creativity into the educational curriculum.

-She recently directed two shorts, Alienated and Adelaida, and continues to develop projects that explore identity, transformation, and the surreal forces that shape us.
+She recently directed three new shorts, Adelaida, Alienated, and The Secret Life of Secretaries.
 Tamara is the mother of two teenagers and three dogs.